soli-rsa/soli-rsa.github.io/stargazer/index.md

 The delivery guys slowly start to offload R3.8 million worth of german metal with an obsidian black finish.
 It stood confidently on top of 4, 22 inch cross-spoked tires and the interior was trimmed in open-pore ash wood.

 I took a moment to assess her reaction and her happiness quickly became the center of my world.
-She looked back at me and asked, "Should we take for a ride?"
+She looked back at me and asked, "Should we take it for a ride?"

 To which I responded, "Only if you ride me in it. 😜"